WikiTeq/mediawiki-phpunit-action/README.md

 The action is a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) that uses the following actions to install an ephemeral [MediaWiki](https://mediawiki.org) instance with Composer and PHP on board and run
-PHPUnit tests for your extension repo:
+PHPUnit tests for your extension or skin repo:

 * [shivammathur/setup-php](https://github.com/shivammathur/setup-php)
 * [actions/cache](https://github.com/actions/cache)